michal-h21/luatex-harfbuzz-shaper/README.md

   things like line start/end, hyphenation, etc.?
 - why some fonts fail completely?
 For example Gentium with OpenType features, or Amiri for Arabic
+- `pdffonts` command reports this error message on `examples/scripts.pdf`:

+    $ Syntax Error (103800): Dictionary key must be a name object Syntax Error (103834): Dictionary key must be a name object Syntax Error (103858): Dictionary key must be a name object Syntax Error (104209): Dictionary key must be a name object Syntax Error (104241): Dictionary key must be a name object Syntax Error (104253): Dictionary key must be a name object

+  I have no idea what it means